kd8bny/LiMEaide/README.md

 * And of course none of this could be possible without the the amazing [LiME](https://github.com/504ensicsLabs/LiME) project

 ## TODO
-Add support to create volitility profile
+Add support to create volatility profile